MinfangYu/DATA201-Project/README.md

 # DATA201-Project
-The impact of the Covid-19 on parts of the New Zealand economy
+Topic: The impact of the Covid-19 on parts of the New Zealand economy